Sony RX1R II Comparison Review

 Below are some additional questions and answers concerning some particular features of the RX1R II.

-What is the technology behind the imaging sensor in the RX1R II?
+What is the technology behind the imaging sensor in the Sony RX1R II?

 The camera is build around a BSI-CMOS (Backside Illuminated Complementary Metal–Oxide–Semiconductor) sensor.